andrewh1978/px-deploy/README.md

  * AWS
  * GCP
  * Azure
- * Vsphere
+ * vSphere

 ## Install & Update

-1. Install the CLI for your choice of cloud provider and ensure it is configured:
+1. If you are using GCP or Azure, install the CLI and ensure it is configured:
  * GCP: https://cloud.google.com/sdk/docs/quickstarts
  * Azure: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest